manybrain/tymablog/content/post/why-well-never-meet-aliens.md

 Twenty years ago if I asked you how many feet were in a mile (and you didn't know) you could go to a library and look it up.
 Ten years ago, you could go to a computer and google it.
-Today, you can literally ask your phone.
+Today, you can just ask your phone.

 It's not a stretch at all with the advent of wearable computing that coming soon - I can ask you that question and you'll instantly answer.
-The interesting part of that is that I won't know if you knew the answer or not - and more importantly, it won't matter.
+The interesting part of that is that I won't know if you knew the answer or instantly looked it up - and more importantly, it won't matter.
 If information is reliably fed directly to you from an external source, there'll be no advantage to remembering anything.